Rome Sightseeing Passes comparison

 Powered by GetYourGuide

-The Roma Pass is a smart option for travelers on a short trip who want to see Romeโ€™s main highlights without spending too much on individual tickets.
+The Roma Pass is a solid option for travelers on a short stay who want an official Rome city pass to visit the cityโ€™s main highlights without overspending on individual tickets.

-However, if you plan to visit the Vatican or want access to a wider range of attractions, other Rome city passes offer better overall value.
+However, if your itinerary includes the Vatican, or if youโ€™re looking for access to a broader range of attractions, other Rome tourist passes generally offer better value.

 Visit the Vatican Tour omnia card

-Omnia Card price
+Omnia Card Price

 Tickets